 Properties of Exponents 4

-Directions: Using the integers -9 to 9 at most one time each, fill in the boxes to make an equation where the product’s exponent has the greatest possible value.
+Directions: Using the integers -9 to 9, at most one time each, place an integer in each box to make an equation where the product’s exponent has the greatest possible value.

 Hint